mcci-catena/mcci-catena-4430/README.md

 ### `cTimer` simple periodic timer class

-This class simplifies the coding of periodic events driven from the Aduino `loop()` routine.
+This class simplifies the coding of periodic events driven from the Arduino `loop()` routine.